 A2D + SMT50 and now?

 Our new A2D adapter together with the SMT50 soil moisture sensor is becoming increasingly popular.
-But how exactly do you use them, how do you set them correctly?
+But how exactly do you use these and how do you set them correctly?

-To answer this question, you first have to understand how it works and for what purpose you want to use it.
-One problem remains: the moisture is only measured at one point in the garden.
+In order to answer this question, you first have to understand how it works and what purpose you want to use it for.
+One problem still remains: the moisture is only measured in one area of the garden.
 This is therefore not recommended for large-area lawn irrigation - the differences are too great due to different soil conditions and uneven water distribution.
-But with greenhouses or (raised) beds it works wonderfully, because with these the watering is evenly distributed over all plants and is localized
+But it works wonderfully in greenhouses or (raised) beds, because in these cases the irrigation is distributed evenly over all plants and is localized

-To do this, simply insert the soil moisture sensor into the soil so that only the part with the cable connection end is visible.
-The spot must be enclosed by the irrigation and is then representative of all plants.
+To do this, you simply have to insert the soil moisture sensor into the ground so that only the part with the cable connection end is visible.
+The area must be included in irrigation and then represents all plants.

 Function:

-The A2D has 2 analog inputs, each connected to a trigger via a potentiometer.
-While the digital inputs am OpenSprinkler must be connected to GND in order to switch the signal, the voltage is measured with the A2D.
-The input voltage is 0..20V, the switching voltage can be set with the potentiometer, from which the OpenSprinkler receives the signal.
+The A2D has 2 analog inputs, each of which is connected to a trigger via a potentiometer.
+While the digital inputs on the OpenSprinkler have to be switched to GND in order to switch the signal, the voltage is measured on the A2D.
+The permissible input voltage is 0..20V.
+The potentiometer can be used to set the switching voltage from which the OpenSprinkler receives the signal.

 One LED per input shows the status.
-The adapter is designed for use with the SMT50, which has 0..3,3V as a signal output.
-The A2D converts the analogue signal as a digital switching point.
+The adapter is designed to use the SMT50, which has 0..3.3V as a signal output.
+The A2D converts the analog signal into a digital switching point.

 Connect:

-In my project garden I use two SMT50 soil moisture sensors:
+I use two SMT50 soil moisture sensors in my project garden:

 The sensors are of course connected via the A2D.